Mostar: Interim Statute (1996–2004)

 International reconstruction efforts aimed at the reunification of the divided city.
-The February 1996 Mostar Agreement led to the adoption of the Interim Statute of the city the same month and to a 1-year period of EU Administration of Mostar (EUAM), headed by former Bremen mayor Hans Koschnick, till early 1997.
+The February 1996 Mostar Agreement led to the adoption of the Interim Statute of the city the same month and to 1 year of EU Administration of Mostar (EUAM), headed by former Bremen mayor Hans Koschnick, till early 1997.

-The Interim Statute introduced a Yugoslav-style two-level of administration, with a City level with its own council and mayor (with two deputies) and six municipalities, each with its own administration and council, reflecting the wartime division: three in the Croat-majority West Mostar, and three in the Bosniak-majority East Mostar.
+The Interim Statute introduced a Yugoslav-style two-level administration, with a City level with its own council and mayor (with two deputies) and six municipalities, each with its own administration and council, reflecting the wartime division: three in the Croat-majority West Mostar, and three in the Bosniak-majority East Mostar.
 A tiny "Central Zone" strip (not a municipality) was to host the rebuilt institutions of the city and, according to the original plans, also of the Federation entity.

-Mostar citizens would cast three votes: the first two for the City council's 48 members (half from a city-wide lift and half from candidates in each municipality, 4 each), and the third to elect the members of the councils of the six municipalities.
+Mostar citizens would cast three votes: the first two for the City council's 48 members (half from a city-wide list and half from candidates in each municipality, 4 each), and the third to elect the members of the councils of the six municipalities.
 Ethnic quotas and veto rights were to prevent any domination.